chenwydj/learning-to-learn-by-gradient-descent-by-gradient-descent/README.md

 ```

 ## Usage
-* To reproduce the paper: simply go through the notebook `Grad_buffer.ipynb`
+* To reproduce the paper: simply go through the notebook `Grad_buffer.ipynb`.
+Note that some images not properly loaded in browser will show-up in downloaded local version.
 * To implement your own Learning-to-Optimize works: please feel free to use `meta_module.py`

 ## Method